North America·USA·Updated May 3, 2026

 What scams target tourists in Fort Lauderdale?

-The most frequently reported tourist scams in Fort Lauderdale are Port Everglades unofficial taxi drivers overcharging cruise passengers, Fake boat and yacht charter websites collecting deposits, Vacation rental listings for condos that do not exist or are already booked, with 3 classified as high severity.
+The most frequently reported tourist scams in Fort Lauderdale are Port Everglades unofficial taxi drivers overcharging cruise passengers, Spring break "VIP club" wristbands that are not honored, Vacation rental listings for condos that do not exist or are already booked.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
 Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Fort Lauderdale?